 RIA DE AVEIRO AS A NATURAL LABORATORY

-Ria de Aveiro is a shallow coastal lagoon located on the NW coast of Portugal (40?38’N, 08?45’W) connecting Vouga River catchment area to the Atlantic Ocean.
-It consists of a complex network of tidal channels, tidal flats, salt marshes and supra-tidal sand isles, and contains Vouga River estuary.
+Ria de Aveiro is a shallow coastal lagoon located on the NW coast of Portugal (40?38’N, 08?45’W) including the Vouga River estuary and connecting the Vouga River catchment area to the Atlantic Ocean.
+It consists of a complex network of tidal channels, tidal flats (mud and sand flats), seagrasses, salt marshes, and supra-tidal sand isles.
 Ria de Aveiro has c.
-45 km in length and 10 km wide covering an area up to 83 km2 of wetland, and it exhibits a longitudinal salinity gradient from c.
+45 km in length and is 10 km wide, covering an area up to 83 km2 of wetlands (during high tide), and it exhibits a longitudinal salinity gradient range from c.
 0 to about 36.
-It has a unique geomorphology and a relevant degree of contamination.
-Ria de Aveiro, houses the largest area of contiguous salt marsh in Portugal and one of the largest in Europe, and is the habitat of important wintering populations of waders.
-This way, Ria de Aveiro is a valuable laboratory where it is possible to develop research related to different areas including ecology, biodiversity, ecosystem services, ecotoxicology, etc.
+Ria is classified under the Natura 2000 network, entailing a Special Protection Area (SPA) that includes extensive salt marsh habitats, the largest area of contiguous salt marsh in Portugal and one of the largest in Europe, and the adjacent marine area.
+The lagoon has a unique geomorphology and a relevant record of historical contamination in an inner basin of 2 km2 (Largo do Laranjo) due to industrial activity.
+This way, Ria de Aveiro is a valuable natural laboratory where a wide range of research areas can be developed, including ecology, biodiversity, ecosystem services, ecotoxicology, etc.

-Ria de Aveiro is a LTER site.
-LTER network is a Long-Term Ecological Research network of sites, where long-term ecological research is practiced, aiming to monitor and to store relevant data in Ecology field.
+Ria de Aveiro is part of LTER network, a Long-Term Ecological Research network of sites, being an International network (ILTER) which is grouped at a regional scale, in turn including the European network (LTER-Europe).
+As a LTER site, part of the LTER Portugal network, Ria de Aveiro long-term ecological research aims at monitor and create relevant data bases on natural sciences (from organisms to ecosystems) and on social sciences (from citizens to institutions) trough transdisciplinary approaches.
 LTER is currently part of the e-infrastructures PORBIOTA and LifeWatch ERIC.
-Data collected under the scope of LTER is stored in DEIMS-SDR database, an information management system that saves long-term data from ecosystem research sites around the globe.
-CESAM provides daily meteorological data and monthly biomass and soil sediment data to feed this database.
+Environmental data collected under the scope of LTER Ria Aveiro site is stored in DEIMS-SDR database, an information management system that compiles/stores long-term data from ecosystem research sites around the globe.
+CESAM is also a data provider in GBIF, namely on Zostera noltei seagrass meadows spatial distribution.

 Additional links with information of Ria de Aveiro as a natural laboratory: